Euro S50 Single Vanos

 The following is a Euro E36 M3 single vanos seals R&R (remove and replace) procedure.

-The valve cover gaskets and bolt grommets on the Euro S50 engine are made from Viton and thus do not fail and need replacement.
+The valve cover gaskets and bolt grommets on the Euro S50 engine use Viton material, ensuring they do not fail and eliminating the need for replacement.

-Beisan Systems only provides the vanos seals repair kit.
+However, Beisan Systems only provides the VANOS seals repair kit.

 Euro S50 single vanos seals repair kit (BS031) $60/each (www.beisansystems.com)